Photonectes klepadloae

 Photonectes klepadloae is a species of deep-sea fish in the genus Photonectes.
 The species is distributed across the Pacific Ocean, and adults can reach a maximum length of ~11.9 centimeters.

+Description

+The species can be distinguished from congeners by the location of the phosphorescent postorbital organ, which is shifted forward to below the eye, and by two wide-spaced, interrupted luminous blue lines on the body.